softwaredesign-uandes/architecture-reviews/vscode/overview.md

 ### 3.2 QA scenarios

+#### 3.2.1 Performance

+1. Scenario description:

+2. Source:

+3. Stimulus/Event:

+4. Artifact:

+5. Environment:

+6. Response:

+7. Response measure:

+#### 3.2.2 Usability

+1. Scenario description:

+2. Source:

+3. Stimulus/Event:

+4. Artifact:

+5. Environment:

+6. Response:

+7. Response measure:

 #### 3.2.3 Flexibility

-1. Scenario description: A Ruby on Rails developer that uses vscode was asked by his supervisor to develop a simple javascript application using NodeJS and other tools based on javascript.
-The developer rapidly downloads several extensions at the same time and the extension system integrates them into the application without vscode application downtime.
+1. Scenario description: A Ruby on Rails developer that uses VSCode was asked by his supervisor to develop a simple JavaScript application using NodeJS and other tools based on JavaScript.
+The developer rapidly downloads several extensions at the same time and the extension system integrates them into the application without VSCode application downtime.

 2. Source: Developer downloading extensions.